AlibabaCloudDocs/cas/intl.en-US/User Guide/Download and install SSL certificates/Install SSL certificates in Nginx__Tengine servers.md

       location / {

     ```
-    Note that on Ubuntu, you may not find the above attributes in nginx.conf, instead, they are located in /etc/nginx/sites-enabled/default.
+    **Note:**  On Ubuntu, you may not find the above attributes in nginx.conf, instead, they are located in /etc/nginx/sites-enabled/default.

     Modify the nginx.conf file as follows: